chuksys/ameelio-coding-challenge/coding-task-part2.md

 My algorithm required that I convert visitationHours to an object with start and end timestamps just like in scheduledCalls.
 The trade-off I made was to skip converting the visitationHours; instead I hard-corded it.
 If I had more time, I would convert the visitationHours accordingly.
+I would also work on the correctness of the checkIfScheduledCallIsInAvailableTimeSlot function.